-- All employees, educators, carers, and Approved Providers are mandatory reporters for Human Services. - Centre procedures outline that reports regarding a child at risk are to be made by the Nominated Supervisor/Centre Director or Approved Provider.
+- All employees, educators, carers and Approved Provider are mandatory reporters for Human Services. - Centre procedure outline that reports regarding a child at risk are to be made by the Nominated Supervisor/Centre Director or Approved Provider.
 However, if this person fails to make a report employees continue to be legally responsible to do so.
-It is the responsibility of the person that suspects child abuse to ensure a report is made. - Report any situation where they suspect a child is at risk of significant harm using the appropriate reporting pathway. - Promote the welfare, safety, and wellbeing of children at the centre. - Have an awareness of referral agencies for families where concerns of harm do not meet the significant harm threshold. - Assist in supporting children and families when liaising with government agencies. - Not drink alcohol or use illicit substances while on the service's premises and not come to the service while under the influence or alcohol or illicit substances. - Not smoke or vape on the service's premises. - Not show favoritism towards any child. - Refrain from developing close personal relationships with children out of the carer/child relationship. - Refrain from using abusive, derogatory, or offensive language.
+It is the responsibility of the person that suspects a child abuse to ensure a report is made. - Report any situation where they suspect a child is at risk of significant harm using the Mandatory Reporters Guide through the child story website. - Promote the welfare, safety and wellbeing of children at the centre. - Have an awareness of referral agencies for families where concerns of harm do not meet the significant harm threshold. - Be aware of obligations as per the Mandatory Reporter Guide. - Assist in supporting children and families when liaising with other government agencies. - Not drink alcohol or use illicit substances while on the service's premises and not come to the service while under the influence or alcohol or illicit substances. - Not smoke or vape on the service's premises. - Not show favoritism towards any child. - Refrain from developing close personal relationships with children out of the carer/child relationship. - Refrain from using abusive, derogatory, or offensive language.